The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341

 \subsection{Color Cuts}

-By requiring candidates to be detected in all four surveys (ROSAT, NVSS or SUMSS, WISE, and 2MASS), our sources are guaranteed to be bright at all four wavelengths, which are the specific characteristics of few astrophysical sources, including radio-loud type II QSOs (e.g., the Fanaroff-Riley type I/II radio galaxies~\citep{1974Fanaroff}) and cooling-flow sources (e.g., the Phoenix cluster, the Perseus cluster, and Abell 1835).
-Since the total number of sources that exist in all four surveys remains too large (4,549 objects) to perform the necessary follow-up, further cuts are required to identify the best candidates for our sample.
+By requiring candidates to be detected in all four surveys (\textit{ROSAT}, NVSS or SUMSS, \textit{WISE}, and 2MASS), we are guaranteed soruces that are bright at all four wavelengths, which is a specific characteristics of a few astrophysical sources, including radio-loud type II QSOs (e.g., Fanaroff-Riley type I/II radio galaxies~\citep{1974Fanaroff}) and cooling-flow sources (e.g., the Phoenix cluster, the Perseus cluster, and Abell 1835).
+Since the total number of sources that exist in all four surveys remains too large (4549 objects) to perform the necessary follow-up, further cuts are required to identify the best candidates for our sample.

-After combining all four surveys, we start with a catalog of 4,549 candidate clusters.
-The first cut is to remove stars from our local neighborhood by setting a K-band brightness threshold ($m_K>9\,\rm{mag}$).
+After combining all four surveys, we start with a catalog of 4549 candidate clusters.
+The first cut is to remove stars from our local neighborhood by setting a $K$-band brightness threshold ($m_K>9$ mag).
 This reduces the number of candidates to 4,206.
 Subsequently, we apply a series of color-cuts at different wavelengths.
-In Fig. 1, we plot the ratios of X-ray, mid-IR, and radio flux to near-IR flux.
-Normalizing to the near-IR flux takes into account the overall brightness of each source, which strongly depends on its distance.
-We select sources that lie in the top right corner of each plot, i.e., objects that are over-luminous in X-ray, radio, and mid-IR, compared to near-IR.
-As a result, we reduce our sample from 4,206 to 735 objects.
-Specifically, the regions of the color cut for X-ray, radio, and mid-IR are chosen to have their minimum flux normalized to near-IR, less than that of the Phoenix cluster by $\log_{10}3$, $\log_{10}9$, and $\log_{10}15$, respectively.
-These ratios are obtained by considering the expected range of color for a Phoenix-like object at an unknown redshift between 0.1 and 0.7.
+In Fig.~\ref{fig:color-cut}, we plot the ratios of X-ray, mid-IR, and radio flux to near-IR flux.
+Normalizing to the near-IR flux takes into account each sources's overall brightness, which strongly depends on the source's distance.
+We selected sources from the top right corner of each plot, i.e., objects that are over-luminous in X-ray, radio, and mid-IR compared to near-IR.
+As a result, we reduce our sample from 4206 to 735 objects.
+Specifically, the regions of the color cut for X-ray, radio, and mid-IR were chosen to have their minimum flux normalized to near-IR, lower than that of the Phoenix cluster by $\log_{10}3$, $\log_{10}9$, and $\log_{10}15$, respectively.
+These ratios were obtained by considering the expected range of color for a Phoenix-like object at an unknown redshift between 0.1 and 0.7.
 The 735 remaining objects define our primary sample.